dontlaugh/packer-provisioner-deno/README.md

 - [ ] Execute scripts as non-root user
 - [ ] Specify sandboxing flags in the packer config (`--allow-net` and friends; we run with `-A` right now)
 - [ ] Global system install of deno outside any user's HOME
-- [ ] Add a DigitalOcean cloud builder test
+- [x] Add a DigitalOcean cloud builder test
+- [ ] Specify alternative install command (for test deno builds)

 ## Installation